wpscanteam/wpscan/README.md

     --verbose  | -v Verbose output.

-    --batch Never ask for user input, use the default behaviour.
+    --batch Never ask for user input, use the default behavior.

     --no-color Do not use colors in the output.